cylc/cylc-doc/src/suite-design-guide/index.rst

 ..
 SDG:

-Suite Design Guide
+Workflow Design Guide
 ==================

-.. rubric:: Cylc/Rose Suite Design Best Practice Guide.
+.. rubric:: Cylc/Rose Workflow Design Best Practice Guide.

 This document provides guidance on making complex Cylc + Rose workflows that are clear, maintainable, and portable.
 Note that best practice advice may